sonic-edgehog/sonic-edgehog.github.io/about.md

 title: About Achromantic
 ---

 As a passing blog during these times, I would like to share my learnings while working in the industry.
 The posts will be a mix of technical mumbo-jumbo, narrative, and some unrelated musings.
-It is a wordplay on aromatic, achromatic, and romantic.
+It is a wordplay on aromatic, achromatic, and antic.

 The creator is a typical analyst who liked to work on different things aside from math.